IMIO/imio.smartweb.common/README.rst

 - A faceted relative path widget
 - A breadcrumb index that stores the full object path with titles (and not ids)
 - Cropping scales selection mechanism per content-type / field
+- Help texts (descriptions) on forms are now above the fields and not below

 Custom Add / Edit forms are also provided to :